 The following tables provide basic analysis of the financial liabilities of the Bank into relevant maturity bands based on the remaining contractual periods to repayment for items with defined maturity and model mapping for items with no defined maturity.
 The gross amounts include also estimated or contractual interest payments.
-Actual outflows may materially differ from those presented in the tables as historically most of the clients' attracted deposit have economic maturity much longer than contractual one (deposits are consistently rolled over).
+Actual outflows may materially differ from those presented in the tables as historically most of the clients' attracted deposit have economic maturity much longer that contractual one (deposits are consistently rolled over).

-(c) Liquidity risk (continued)
+- 4. Financial risk management (continued) - (c) Liquidity risk (continued)